jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 - What additional security measures/checks need to be performed at the Mailbox Provider before a Feedback Message is sent?
 - What additional security measures/checks need to be performed at the Message Originator after a Feedback Message is received?

-This experiment will be considered successful if the CFBL-Address header field is used by a leading Mailbox Provider in a country and by at least two Message Originators within the next two years and these parties successfully use the address specified in the header field to exchange Feedback Messages.
+This experiment will be considered successful if the CFBL-Address header field is used by a leading Mailbox Provider and by at least two Message Originators within the next two years and these parties successfully use the address specified in the header field to exchange Feedback Messages.

 If this experiment is successful and these header fields prove to be valuable and popular, the header fields may be taken to the IETF for